antonum/ha-iris-k8s/README.md

 Now let's do what is sometimes described with the fancy term - "chaos engineering":

 ```
+# Stop IRIS - Container will be restarted automatically
+kubectl exec -it iris-6d8896d584-8lzn5 -- iris stop iris quietly

-# Delete the pod
+# Delete the pod - Pod will be recreated
 kubectl delete pod iris-6d8896d584-8lzn5

-# "force drain" the node, serving the iris pod
+# "force drain" the node, serving the iris pod - Pod would be recreated on another node
 kubectl drain aks-agentpool-29845772-vmss000001 --delete-local-data --ignore-daemonsets

-# Delete the node
+# Delete the node - Pod would be recreated on another node
 # well... you can't really do it with kubectl.
 Find that instance or VM and KILL it.
 # if you have access to the machine - turn off the power or disconnect the network cable.
-Seriosly!
+Seriously!
 ```
 In all cases IRIS would be back online with all the data fairly soon.